coin-or/python-mip/docs/custom.rst

+.. _chapCustom:

 Developing Customized Branch-&-Cut algorithms
 =============================================

 This chapter discusses some features of Python-MIP that allow the development of improved Branch-&-Cut algorithms by linking application specific routines to the generic algorithm included in the solver engine.
-We start providing an introduction to cutting planes in the next section.
+We start providing an introduction to cutting planes and cut separation routines in the next section, following with a section describing how these routines can be embedded in the Branch-&-Cut solver engine using the generic cut callbacks of Python-MIP.

 Cutting Planes
 ~~~~~~~~~~~~~~

 In many applications there are strong formulations that require an
 exponential number of constraints.
 These formulations cannot be direct
-handled by the MIP Solver: entering all these constraints at once is
+handled by the MIP Solver: entering all these constraints at once is usually
-usually not practical.
-Using cut generators you can interface with the MIP
-solver so that at each node of the search tree you can insert only the
+not practical.
+In the *Cutting Planes* method the LP relaxation is solved and
+only constraints which are *violated* are inserted.
+The model is re-optimized
+and at each iteration a stronger formulation is obtained until no more violated
-violated inequalities, called *cuts*.
-The problem of discovering these
+inequalities are found.
+The problem of discovering which are the missing
+violated constraints is also an optimization problem (finding the most violated
-violated inequalities is called the *Separation Problem*.
-As an example,
+inequality) and it is called the *Separation Problem*.

-consider the Traveling Salesman Problem.
-The  compact formulation
+As an example, consider the Traveling Salesman Problem.
+The  compact
-(:numref:`tsp-label`) is a rather *weak* formulation.
-Dual bounds produced
+formulation (:numref:`tsp-label`) is a *weak* formulation: dual bounds produced
-at the root node of the search tree are distant from the optimal solution
+at the root node of the search tree are distant from the optimal solution cost
-cost and improving these bounds requires a potentially intractable number
+and improving these bounds requires a potentially intractable number of
-of branchings.
-In this case, the culprit are the subtour elimination
+branchings.
+In this case, the culprit are the subtour elimination constraints
-constraints involving variables :math:`x` and :math:`y`.
-A much stronger
+involving variables :math:`x` and :math:`y`.
+A much stronger TSP formulation
-TSP formulation can be written as follows: consider a graph
+can be written as follows: consider a graph :math:`G=(N,A)` where :math:`N` is
-:math:`G=(N,A)` where :math:`N` is the set of nodes and :math:`A` is the
-set of directed edges with associated traveling costs :math:`c_a \in A`.
+the set of nodes and :math:`A` is the set of directed edges with associated
-Selection of arcs is done with binary variables :math:`x_a \,\,\, \forall
+traveling costs :math:`c_a \in A`.
+Selection of arcs is done with binary
-a \in A`.
-Consider also that edges arriving and leaving a node :math:`n`
+variables :math:`x_a \,\,\, \forall a \in A`.
+Consider also that edges arriving
-are indicated in :math:`A^+_n` and :math:`A^-_n`, respectively.
-The
+and leaving a node :math:`n` are indicated in :math:`A^+_n` and :math:`A^-_n`,
-complete formulation follows:
+respectively.
+The complete formulation follows:

 .. math::